-Alphonso Davies scores as Bayern recovers to rout Mainz 6-1
+1st Bundesliga win for Union Berlin; Bayern routs Mainz 6-1

 Coutinho played just behind Lewandowski and was involved early as he won the ball to set up the Poland striker for the game’s first big chance in the fourth minute.

-But Boetius stunned home fans in the sixth minute, when Pavard left him free to head Ronael Pierre-Gabriel’s cross past the static Manuel Neuer in the Bayern goal.
+But Boetius stunned home fans two minutes later, when Pavard left him free to head Ronael Pierre-Gabriel’s cross past the static Manuel Neuer in the Bayern goal.

-Bayern seemed out of sorts as the number of missed passes increased, partly due to the visitors’ aggressive pressing.
+Bayern seemed out of sorts with poor passing.
 But the home side gradually gained the upper hand and Pavard equalized off Perisic’s cross in the 36th.

 Alaba made it 2-1 with a brilliant free kick just before the break, and there was no stopping the home side after that.